newchuyalong/libgdx-learning/Using-libGDX-with-other-JVM-languages.md

 libGDX is mainly a Java-based framework.
 However, because Java produces Java bytecodes, and the virtual machine runs these bytecodes, it is possible to run libGDX in any JVM language with proper Java interoperability.

+Some target platforms can’t run Java bytecodes directly, and so have more specific compilation requirements.
+Using a language other than Java may affect support for these platforms.

 ## Language interoperability guides

 * [Clojure](http://clojure.org/java_interop)